helpmefindlaw/docs/docs/product-overview/workforce/onboarding.md

 title: "Onboarding"
 ---

-**Ready to expand your virtual legal team?** Follow these simple steps to onboard a new virtual assistant in LawMe and customise their role to suit your firm’s needs.
+**Ready to expand your virtual legal team?** Follow these simple steps to onboard a new virtual assistant in Lawme and customise their role to suit your firm’s needs.

 ### Creating a New Assistant
 1. Navigate to the **Workforce Overview** page and click **"Create New Worker"**.